 Your car’s cooling system is usually up to the task.
 But if the needle of your temperature gauge rises or you spot steam coming from under your hood, your car could be overheating.

 - Turn up the heat.
-While it may seem counterintuitive, turning your heat on full blast can actually help disperse the heat coming from your engine.
+While you may be tempted to turn on the air conditioning, this is counterintuitive.
+Turning your heat on full blast can actually help disperse the heat coming from your engine.

 - Find a safe place to pull over.
-Driving your car when its overheating can cause serious – and sometimes permanent – damage to your engine, so it’s best to stop driving as soon as possible.
-Pull over, away from oncoming traffic, then turn off your engine.
+Driving your car when it’s overheating can cause serious – and sometimes permanent – damage to your engine, so it’s best to stop driving as soon as possible.
+Pull over and away from oncoming traffic, then turn off the engine.

-- Open your hood.
+- Open your hood (or call for help).
 After parking your car, open your hood to let excess heat escape – then, stay back to let things cool down.
-Never touch a hot engine with your bare hands!
+Be extremely careful and remember that a hot engine can spew boiling coolant or steam under high pressure without warning.
+If you’re not comfortable opening the hood yourself, there’s no shame in calling for help.
+Either way: Never touch a hot engine with your bare hands!

 - Look for leaks.
 You may not be a mechanic, but some cooling system issues aren’t difficult to identify.
 Look at your radiator and hoses to see if you can find leaking coolant.